jdeeke/jdeeke.github.io/index.md

 I am a [Teaching Assistant Professor](https://stat.illinois.edu/directory/profile/jdeeke) in the Department of Statistics at the University of Illinois, Urbana-Champaign.

-As an educator, I provide my students with authentic experiences working with and analyzing data, building skills and gaining experience with tools in the process that can be applied to new problems.
+As an educator, I provide my students with authentic experiences working with and analyzing data.
+Students build skills and gain experience with tools, so that students can apply their skills and knowledge to new problems.

 I specialize in teaching large, applied courses, including Data Science Exploration (Stat 207, a second course in data science) and Methods of Applied Statistics (Stat 420/ASRM 450, an upper-level applied regression course).
 My scholarly interests include statistics and data science education, graduate student teaching development, instructional technology, and pedagogy for large courses.